MouseLand/facemap/README.md

 Note: if you have many simultaneous videos / overall pixels (e.g. 2000 x 2000) you will need around 32GB of RAM to compute the full SVD motion masks.

 **python**: you will be able to see all the videos that were simultaneously collected at once.
 However, you can only draw ROIs that are within ONE video.
-Only the "full SVD" is computed over all videos.
+Only the "multivideo SVD" is computed over all videos.

 **MATLAB**: after the file choosing process is over, you will see all the movies in the drop down menu (by filename).
 You can switch between them and inspect how well an ROI works for each of the movies.